22 nm process

-The "22 nm" node is the process step following 32 nm in CMOS MOSFET semiconductor device fabrication.
+The 22 nm node is the process step following 32 nm in CMOS MOSFET semiconductor device fabrication.
 It was first demonstrated by semiconductor companies for use in RAM in 2008.
 In 2010, Toshiba began shipping 24 nm flash memory chips, and Samsung Electronics began mass-producing 20 nm flash memory chips.
 The first consumer-level CPU deliveries using a 22 nm process started in April 2012 with the Intel Ivy Bridge processors.

-Since at least 1997, "process nodes" have been named purely on a marketing basis, and have no relation to the dimensions on the integrated circuit; neither gate length, metal pitch or gate pitch on a "22nm" device is twenty-two nanometers.
+Since at least 1997, process nodes have been named purely on a marketing basis, and have no relation to the dimensions on the integrated circuit; none of the gate length, metal pitch or gate pitch on a "22 nm" device are twenty-two nanometers.

 The ITRS 2006 Front End Process Update indicates that equivalent physical oxide thickness will not scale below 0.5 nm (about twice the diameter of a silicon atom), which is the expected value at the 22 nm node.
 This is an indication that CMOS scaling in this area has reached a wall at this point, possibly disturbing Moore's law.

 The 20-nanometre node is an intermediate half-node die shrink based on the 22-nanometre process.

 TSMC began mass production of 20 nm nodes in 2014.
 The 22 nm process was superseded by commercial 14 nm FinFET technology in 2014.